evo-terren/Gremlin.Net.CosmosDb/README.md

 }
 ```

-## Vertex and Edge With Property Containers
+## Strongly-Typed Vertex and Edge Objects

 Create strongly-typed vertex and edge objects to define properties and help with deserialization.